nk412/doco/README.md

 ## Example

-Use the AWS CLI to list buckets on Ubuntu 22
+### TASK: Use the AWS CLI to list buckets on Ubuntu 22

 ### 1. Set up a simple Dockerfile to have AWS CLI setup on Ubuntu 22.04.